-Table 6-5 (Continued)

-Selection of Future Soil Exposure Pathways for the

-Human Health Risk Assessment for Area 1

-Scenario Time- frame Medium Exposure Medium Exposure Point Receptor Population Receptor Age Exposure Route On Site/ Off Base Type of Analysis Rationale for Selection or Exclusion of Exposure Pathway Future uture Surface and Air Subsurface Soil Air VOCs Resident Adult Child Inhalation On Site/ Off Base None The Base is an active industrial facility and there are no current on-Base residents.
+Selection of Future Soil Exposure Pathways for the Human Health Risk Assessment for Area 1 Medium Exposure Medium Exposure Point Receptor Population Receptor Age Exposure Route On Site/ Off Base Type of Analysis Rationale for Selection or Exclusion of Exposure Pathway Surface and Subsurface Soil Air VOCs Resident Adult Child Inhalation On Site/ Off Base None The Base is an active industrial facility and there are no current on-Base residents.
 It is anticipated that the Base will remain an active facility in the future; therefore, it is not anticipated that the site will be used for a future residence.
 VOCs may volatilize into soil air spaces and migrate to the soil surface where they may be emitted to the atmosphere.
 Exposure for off-Base residents, although potentially complete, is considered insignificant because of the distance between the site and off-Base residents.
-Industrial Worker Adult Inhalation On Site Quant Future on-site workers may be exposed to VOCs that volatilize into soil air spaces and migrate to the soil surface where they may be emitted to the atmosphere.
-In addition, VOCs may migrate from soil through building foundations exposing on-site industrial workers via indoor air.
-Construction Worker Adult Inhalation On Site Quant Future on-site construction workers may be exposed via inhalation of VOCs from surface and subsurface soil emitted to the atmosphere during excavation activities.